Kali-Decoder/PayMerge/README.md

-# Pruxel — Payroll by Proof of Contribution
+# Pruxel — Payroll by Proof of Contribution, Without Politics

 > Transparent payroll from GitHub contributions — weighted by quality, not noise.
 > Turn PRs, reviews, issues, and tests into explainable scores and one-click payouts.